Data-Gator/Hardware/Board_Assembly_Guides/README.md

-# Board Fabrication and Assembly Guide
+# Board Fabrication and Assembly Guide for Data Gators

+All the information below is meant to guide _anybody_ through the process and various methods available for making your own Data Gator board.

 #### Table of Contents